noi-techpark/documentation/FLIGHTRULES.md

 In addition, if Chuck should be administrator on that server, add him to the sudoers group.

     sudo usermod -aG sudo chuck

+### I want to create a new Pimcore server instance on AWS

+Get our server-deployment repository

+    git clone git@github.com:idm-suedtirol/server-deployment.git

+Configure the `utils/aws-launch-debian-pimcore` script.
+All needed information can be found inside the script.

+    vim utils/aws-launch-debian-pimcore

+Run it

+    ./utils/aws-launch-debian-pimcore

+Go to the AWS console and name the new EC2 `Instance`, `Volume`, `Elastic IP`, and `Security Group`.
+Use a prefix for all of them with a pattern like `<test|prod>-pimcore-detail`

+    Instance = prod-pimcore-hackathon
+    Volume = prod-pimcore-hackathon-volume
+    Elastic IP = prod-pimcore-hackathon-eip
+    Security Group = prod-pimcore-hackathon-sg

+Get our pimcore-automation repository

+    git clone git@github.com:idm-suedtirol/pimcore-automation.git

+Copy `install-pimcore.sh` to your new server instance:

+    scp -i ~/.ssh/your-key.pem install-pimcore.sh admin@3.4.5.6:

+Access your server and execute the script

+    ssh -i ~/.ssh/your-key.pem admin@3.4.5.6
+    chmod +x install-pimcore.sh

+Configure the `install-pimcore.sh` script.
+All needed information can be found inside the script.

+    vim install-pimcore.sh

+Run it

+    sudo ./install-pimcore.sh

+Test it with a browser and see if http://3.4.5.6 shows the [Pimcore](https://pimcore.com) welcome screen.

 ## Documentation